 Error message Read-only file system

 Error code x28

-Description On attempt to create or change an object of the file system (directory, file or socket), it is detected that the file system is read-only.
+Description The file system you are trying to request is read-only.

 1. Check the path.
-Change it so that the path indicates the writable partition of the file system and repeat the operation.
+Change it so that the path indicate the writable partition of the file system and repeat the operation.